How can I access the package repositories?

 What is the difference between Freexian and DEB.SURY.ORG?

 There are two differences.
-The main difference is that the Freexian PHP repositories are guaranteed and officially supported, and the DEB.SURY.ORG is provided on a best effort basis.
+The main difference is that the Freexian PHP repositories are guaranteed and officially supported, and the DEB.SURY.ORG repositories are provided on a best effort basis.

 Then the technical difference is in the Debian releases supported.
 The Freexian PHP repositories offer packages for all Debian releases, including those who are supported through LTS and Extended LTS, and for all Ubuntu LTS releases, including those who are in Extended Service Maintenance via Ubuntu Pro.
 With Freexian, you are getting a broader selection of supported Debian releases.